 ARTICLE 29 DURATION

-This agreement shall be for the three (3) year period from July 1, 2014 to June 30, 2017 July 1, 2017 to June 30, 2020, and the terms contained herein shall become effective on the signing date of the Agreement unless otherwise specified.
-Should a successor agreement not be executed by June 30, 2017 June 30, 2020, this Agreement shall remain in full force and effect until a successor agreement is executed or an impasse in negotiations is reached.
-At the written request by either party, negotiations for a subsequent agreement will be commended on or before January 1, 2017 January 1, 2020.
+This agreement shall be for the three (3) year period from July 1, 2017 to June 30, 2020, and the terms contained herein shall become effective on the signing date of the Agreement unless otherwise specified.
+Should a successor agreement not be executed by June 30, 2020, this Agreement shall remain in full force and effect until a successor agreement is executed or an impasse in negotiations is reached.
+At the written request by either party, negotiations for a subsequent agreement will be commended on or before January 1, 2020.

 Additional Items